tundish/blathnaid/blathnaid/book/chapters.rst

 With Cognition
 --------------

-Some people, when they saw that Jack was going the other way, would stop him to ask him what was the news.
+Some people, when they saw that Jack was going the other way, would stop him to ask what was the news.
 And he would advise them on Cognition; how to figure things out.
 How to be sensitive to the Universe in all its music and how to perceive the simple processes at play.